ssssam/nightbus/README.md

 ### Deployment

-To make logs browsable outside the machine running Night Train, install a web server and set the log directory to somewhere inside `/var/www`.
+To make logs browsable outside the machine running Night Bus, install a web server and set the log directory to somewhere inside `/var/www`.

 To start your builds at a specific time, use Cron or a systemd .timer unit